jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

-Disulfide pair 4 is the most sensitive to mutation with respect to binding, whereas it only is moderately important for expression – this is the disulfide pair within the RBM loop, that stabilizes regions of the ACE2 interface.
-The remaining three disulfides are in the core RBD domain, and show similar sensitivities for expression and binding – pair 3 is tolerant to mutation, pair 1 is moderately sensitive, and pair 2 is most sensitive – though hydrophobic mutations have noticeably decreased deleterious effect for binding, which is cool to see.
+Disulfide pair 4 is the most sensitive to mutation with respect to binding, whereas it only is moderately important for expression – this is the disulfide pair within the RBM loop, that stabilizes regions of the ACE2 interface, consistent with its exacerbated importance for binding versus expression.
+The remaining three disulfides are in the core RBD domain, and show similar sensitivities for expression and binding – pair 3 is tolerant to mutation (and may even support replacement with polar amino acids), pair 1 is moderately sensitive, and pair 2 is most sensitive – though hydrophobic mutations have noticeably decreased deleterious effect for binding, which is interesting to see.

 This trend is consistent with a series of Cys-\>Ala mutations made in SARS-CoV-2 RBD in [Wong et